 - pinch of sea salt

-For this recipe, I added a fruity twist by making my own quick fruit sauce using frozen mango, peach, and strawberry mix.
-It added a nice, soft flavor but not as much sweetness as a ripe banana or even unsweetened applesauce tends to lend baked goods.
-I want to try this with different fruit combinations – imagine it with a homemade raspberry sauce!
+*For this recipe, I made my own quick fruit sauce using frozen mango, peach, and strawberry mix.
+It added a nice, soft flavor but not as much sweetness as a ripe banana or even unsweetened applesauce lends baked goods.
+I want to try this with different fruit combinations – imagine the cocoa paired with a homemade raspberry sauce!
+Of course, you’re welcome to substitute with 1/2 cup of applesauce, mushed bananas, or whatever soft, pureed fruit you’d like.

 How to Make a Protein Brownie Batch:

-- Cook the frozen fruit for a few minutes to boil off some water (or skip this step and use a pre-made applesauce)
+- Cook the frozen fruit for a few minutes to boil off some water.

 - Combine the peeled avocado, fruit mixture, brown rice syrup and vanilla in a food processor until pureed.